ankitrathore25/RateMyPhone/README.md

 Highlighting the search query
 -I have done highlighting with simple css property.
 I added <span style="background:yellow;"></span> around the every term from search query to the the showed text documents.
 I have used Markup/markupsafe depedency to send HTML code to the flask.

+Synonyms and Phrase support:
+I am working on synonyms and phrase support.
+For synonmys I will use nltk wordnet corpus.

 # Demo
 - live version of webapp http://dm3.pythonanywhere.com/, https://ratemyphone-api-heroku.herokuapp.com/